Visiting the "EPIC Museum" - Dublin's Irish Emigration Museum

 What I'd really emphasize is that the museum is truly interactive.
 For me, it felt like I was beside my ancestors as they prepared to make the leap to Canada to start a new life.
 I wish I knew more about their names specifically (there's actually machine there to search, but I couldn't find anything personally).
 What I know is that I have roots in Wexford and County Armagh, and I wouldn't be here today if they hadn't achieved safe passage and found some success on Canadian soil.

-How to Plan Your Visit at the EPIC Museum.
+How to Plan Your Visit at the EPIC Museum in Dublin

 As I mentioned before, the museum itself is organized into twenty distinct galleries.
 I'd strongly recommend that kids obtain a little passport they give out at the front desk which they can stamp in each of the galleries.
 To be honest, the kind fellow who helped me actually persuaded me to take one as well and, now that I think about it, I'd recommend that you do the same.
 It's a fun souvenir to keep for kids and adults alike.